Yasachandra/movie-app/README.md

 start with npm start
 Access http://localhost:4200

-Note: The api sed to fetch the movie collection is http://starlord.hackerearth.com/movies
+Note: The api used to fetch the movie collection is http://starlord.hackerearth.com/movies